-Following the outbreak of SARS-CoV-2, the GVN shaped a COVID-19 Task Force with representatives from 40 GVN centers in 16 countries.
-The task force meets through conference calls monthly to share the most recent and advanced research findings, and to discuss developments in diagnostic, serological tests, therapeutics and vaccines.
+Following the outbreak of SARS-CoV-2, the GVN launched a COVID-19 Task Force with representatives from 40 GVN centers in 16 countries.
+The task force meets privately through conference calls monthly to share the most recent and advanced research findings, and to discuss developments in diagnostic, serological tests, therapeutics and vaccines.

-Recent developments of the task-force include: the contribution of research updates from GVN centers globally, including key actions taken in response to SARS-CoV-2; Updates on emerging variants of concerns and their characterization, long COVID, and vaccine efficacy and effect of boost on protective immunity; GVN Center collaboration in multiple clinical trials, advancing treatment and vaccine research; and the launch of GVN's biobank, working with 10 centers to validate and interpret serological assays, and analyze immune responses and genetic variability of the virus.
+Recent developments of the task-force include: the contribution of research updates from GVN Centers and Affiliates, including key actions taken in response to SARS-CoV-2; Updates on emerging variants of concerns and their characterization, long COVID, and vaccine efficacy and effect of boost on protective immunity; GVN Center collaboration in multiple clinical trials, advancing treatment and vaccine research; and the launch of GVN's virtual biobank, working with 10 centers to validate and interpret serological assays, and analyze immune responses and genetic variability of the virus.
+Instead of centralizing sample coordination and connect centers and partners that need certain samples with the centers that have collected samples.
+The approach is based on three scopes: